adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 ## 🔐 Password & Account Security — Initial State

-The endpoint uses a **severely misconfigured password and account policy**.
+The endpoint used a **severely misconfigured password and account policy**.

 Current configuration:
 - Password complexity: Enabled